Veterinary Anatomy and Physiology 2

 - names and positions of cardiac valves

 - types of blood vessels

-- the pathway of electrical conductivity through the heart and how an ECG is produced
+- electrocardiogram (ECG) production: electrical conductivity through the heart

-- understand the relationship between the hematologic and lymphatic systems for immunocompetence
+- relationship between the hematologic and lymphatic systems

-- comparative anatomy of the lungs of different species, including avian air sacs and pneumatic bones
+- comparative anatomy of the lungs of different species

 - blood pressure regulation by the renal system

-- the structure and function of hormones secreted by endocrine glands and their target organs
+- hormones secreted by endocrine glands and their target organs

 - normal glucose metabolism and regulation

 7. The reproductive system